 Any employee who is called for jury duty shall receive from the Employer their regular pay for the actual time that they are required to be absent from work because of jury duty.
-The employee must then reimburse the Employer for fees, other than mileage and parking expenses (receipt required), received as a juror.

 Employees will promptly inform the Employer when they receive a subpoena.
 A subpoenaed employee will receive paid leave during scheduled work time to appear as a witness in court or administrative proceeding, provided: